 So it’s important to optimize the right content to the right people before you start publishing out videos to the point where you burn out.
 This tutorial is meant to help you with that! 🙂

 YouTube is currently available in more than 90 countries.
-This isn’t surprising since there are more than 1.9 billion monthly active YouTube users as of mid-2018.
+This isn’t surprising since there are more than 1.9 billion monthly active YouTube users as of mid-2018, climbing up to 2.6 billion in 2022.
 That equates to about one-third of all internet users.
 These are definitely Youtube statistics worth paying attention to!

 It is the second most-visited site in the world, opening doors to reach an even greater audience.
 But not everyone can trend or get the attention of potential subscribers.
 And that’s because very few people understand the algorithm behind Youtube’s search engine.